MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/mdx/mdx-query-and-slicer-axes-restricting-the-query.md

 ---
 title: "Restricting the Query with Query and Slicer Axis (MDX) | Microsoft Docs"
-description: Learn how an application typically examines a cube and divides the set of hierarchies into two subsets: query axes and slicer axes. ms.date: 05/02/2018 ms.prod: sql ms.technology: analysis-services
+description: "Learn how an application typically examines a cube and divides the set of hierarchies into two subsets: query axes and slicer axes." ms.date: 05/02/2018 ms.prod: sql ms.technology: analysis-services